taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"*Wha--what?*"**

-Min: **"They'll find a beautiful waterfall, which they'll totally fail to appreciate..."**
+Min: **"The Peacekeepers'll find a beautiful waterfall, which they'll totally fail to appreciate..."**

 Asoka: **"*But...they said they have satellite images of people living there!*"**